Blogs by Family Perspectives

 If Your Relationships Aren’t Going Well, Think About This: Are You Being Present?

 Have you found yourself moving from relationship to relationship, struggling to settle down?
 Or perhaps you’ve had a few long-term relationships but feel like you’re picking the wrong partners?
-Maybe you’ve been in a long-term relationship and realized you haven’t been happy for years.
-If I asked you to rate your relationship satisfaction, would you score above a 6 or 7?
 There are many factors that can contribute to feeling like your relationships aren’t going well, but one significant factor that can address many smaller issues is the act of being present.
-Although it’s just one concept, it can be easier said than done.